Air Booking Guide

 Remarks & Service Requests Guide

-Requesting seat availability and adding seats may be supported in the initial booking workflow as per the Seats Guide after adding an offer and traveler.
+Requesting seat availability and adding seats is supported in the initial booking workflow as per the Seats Guide after adding an offer and traveler.

 Seats Guide